-C. Revision of GOLD report Global Strategy for the Diagnosis, Management and Prevention of COPD.
+D. Revision of GOLD report Global Strategy for the Diagnosis, Management and Prevention of COPD.

-Throughout 2009 and 2010, members of the GOLD Science Committee have examined publications that require considerable revision of the current document.
-At their meeting in September, 2009, there was unanimous agreement that a revised document - requiring many important modifications - should be prepared for release in 2011.
-The Committee continues to review available evidence with regard to the multiple issues:
+Throughout 2009, members of the GOLD Science Committee have examined publications that require considerable revision of the current document.
+At their meeting in September, 2009, there was unanimous agreement that a revised document should be prepared for release in 2011.
+Although a major portion of the current document will remain intact, several important modifications may be required.
+The Committee will review available evidence with regard to the following issues:

-- Assessment of disease severity: the role of spirometric criteria, symptoms and medical history for COPD diagnosis - Treatment recommendations in relation to severity - COPD and concomitant disorders
+- Stages of severity. - The role of simple spirometric criteria, symptoms and medical history for COPD diagnosis. - Treatment recommendations in relation to the stages of severity. - · COPD and co-morbid conditions.